Set up Jira Software Cloud

 |

-Flag an issue | Right-click an issue and select Add flag.
+Flag an issue | Select an issue and select … > Add flag.
 You can also add a comment with your flag, perhaps to indicate your reason for adding the flag. |

-Delete an issue | Right-click an issue and select Delete. |
+Delete an issue | Select an issue and select … > Delete.
+To delete multiple issues from the backlog:

-Find issues | Create your own Quick Filters to view only the issues you want.
-See Configuring Quick Filters for details.
-Search for an issue by name, code, or assignee. |
+Find issues | Create your own quick filters to view only the issues you want.
+See Configure quick filters for details. |

-Organize stories into epics | Click EPICS (aligned vertically, left side of the board) to show the 'EPICS' panel.
-You can create epics, drag and drop issues into epics, and filter by epics via this panel.
-An epic is essentially a large user story, used for grouping smaller stories.
+Organize issues into epics | An epic is essentially a large user story, used for grouping smaller stories.
 For example, you may have a 'Quarterly audit' theme for your release, which you could capture as an epic.
-Note, you need to enable the Epics panel for your board for this panel to display. |
+You can create epics, drag and drop issues into epics, and filter epics by using the epic panel.
+Note, you need to enable the epic panel for your board for this panel to display.
+Once enabled, use the toggle in the epic filter dropdown to open and close the panel (or use keyboard shortcut 'E'). |

 Select issues for your team to work on | After grooming the issues in your backlog, you can select which issues your team will start working on, by dragging and dropping issues from the Backlog section to the Selected for Development section.
-Issues selected for development will then appear in your Kanban board, and your team can start working on them accordingly.
-Note that you can move a sub-task from the Backlog to Selected for Development independently of its parent, and vice versa. |
+Issues selected for development will then appear on your Kanban board, and your team can start working on them accordingly.
+Note that you can move a subtask from the Backlog to Selected for Development independently of its parent, and vice versa. |

 Need help?
 If you can't find the answer you need in our documentation, we have other resources available to help you.
 See Getting help.